Chapter 1. Overview

 In-place upgrade from RHEL 8 to RHEL 9

-The possible in-place upgrade path currently is from RHEL 8.7 to RHEL 9.0 on the following architectures:
+From RHEL 8.6 to RHEL 9.0 on the following architectures:

 - 64-bit Intel